isomerpages/moe-mahabodhisch/_departments/Mathematics | 数学/Department Vision & Mission.md

 <p>The Mathematics Department &nbsp;places a strong emphasis on developing
 pupils into confident and independent problem solvers.
-To support this, the Mathematics Department has adopted the <strong>UPS✓ Framework</strong>, a structured approach that guides students through the process of solving mathematical word problems.</p>
+To support this, the Mathematics Department has adopted the <strong>UPS✓ Framework</strong>, a structured approach that guides pupils through the process of solving mathematical word problems.</p>
 <p>The UPS✓ Framework is adapted from the well-known problem-solving process
 introduced by mathematician George Pólya.
 It helps pupils approach problems